apache-hb/cthulhu/README.md

 ## Layout

-* ctu - source
+* cthulhu - source
-  * ast - generic ast
+  * ast - generic ast parts
+    * scan - scanning structures, used for error reporting and lexing/parsing
+    * ops - unary and binary operators
+    * interop - glue code for working with flex and bison generators
+    * compile - glue code for compiling code with flex and bison
   * backend - all language backends from transpiling
   * driver - user facing driver and command line
   * frontend - all parser frontends